ini/RedisBridge/docs/messages.md

 RedisBridge also supports a request / response usage pattern.  `Request` and `Response`  are subclasses of `Message` that are defined for this purpose.
 To see a little toy demo of this pattern in action, check out [demos/sorting.py](../demos/sorting.py).

-Note: the examples in this section use the `RedisBridge.interfaces.CallbackDecorator` bridge interface.
+Note: the examples in this section use the `RedisBridge.interfaces.CallbackInterface` bridge interface.
 For more information about the `RedisBridge.interfaces` module, [read here](./interfaces.md).
 ```
->>> from RedisBridge.interfaces import CallbackDecorator
+>>> from RedisBridge.interfaces import CallbackInterface
->>> bridge = CallbackDecorator(bridge)
+>>> bridge = CallbackInterface(bridge)
 ```

 ### Requesting